bottlepy/bottle/docs/plugins/dev.rst

 For performance reasons however, it might be worthwhile to return a different wrapper based on current needs, work with closures, or enable or disable a plugin at runtime.
 Let's take the built-in ``HooksPlugin`` as an example: If no hooks are installed, the plugin removes itself from all routes and has virtually no overhead.
 As soon as you install the first hook, the plugin activates itself and takes effect again.

 To achieve this, you need control over the callback cache: :meth:`Route.reset` clears the cache for a single route and :meth:`Bottle.reset` clears all caches for all routes of an application at once.
 On the next request, all plugins are re-applied to the route as if it were requested for the first time.

-Both methods won't affect the current request if called from within a route callback, though.
-To force a complete restart of the *current* request, raise :exc:`RouteReset` as an exception.

 Common patterns